CodeLouisville/FSJS-class-project/README.md

 **Outline**

 1. Set up for week6
-2. Create a hidable form to add files
+2. Create form to add files
 4. Client-side function to POST a new files
 5. Server-side handler that creates file